typotheque/text-shaping/document.md

 Traditionally vowel killers are not used inside a phonetic syllable, but in order to write fewer conjuncts, the contemporary Hindi orthography allows a vowel killer to be used inside a syllable to mark a pure consonant when writing certain consonant clusters, and such written forms are largely interchangeable with the consonant clusters’ traditional conjunct forms.

-This flexibility allows vowel killer characters, such as U+094D DEVANAGARI SIGN VIRAMA (_virama_), to contextually double as the conjoiner in the Unicode ISCII model.
+This flexibility allows vowel killer characters, such as U+094D <span style="font-variant: all-small-caps;">DEVANAGARI SIGN VIRAMA</span> (_virama_), to contextually double as the conjoiner in the Unicode ISCII model.
 Such an encoding model largely leaves the decision of how to form a conjunct to a font’s discretion.

 <!-- [FIGURE: characters <|Ka| ◌|Signvirama| |Ssa|> → conjoined |KSsa|] -->